wahitftry/MultiLang-Algorithm/README.md

-# Hey World
+# MultiLang Algo

-Hey World is a collection of code scribbles by Wahit Fitriyanto.
+MultiLang Algo is a collection of code scribbles by Wahit Fitriyanto.
 It contains various snippets of code in different languages and frameworks, such as Python, Java, C#, HTML, CSS, JavaScript, React, Angular, and more.
 The purpose of this project is to showcase some of the interesting and creative things that can be done with code.

 ## Installation